johnbrc/MPD-Distribution/modules/MPD-FH/MPD-FH.md/MPD-FH.md

 <!--\begin {pause}-->

 Arrange seating —
-:	in order to create intimate and practical spaces, whereby everyone can hear and see the presenter and each other during discussions.
+:	to create intimate, practical spaces for discussion, so that everyone can see and hear each other.

 Find out what works for your group —
 :	consider using different locations, maybe even meeting outside sometimes.